ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/integration-ualpa.md

 It only stores within its own database, what it needs to run the service and additional data needed is pulled on demand from the core LPA database.

-If other new services began to require data from the Use a LPA service, the team would be responsible for engaging with those services and working with them to provide the neccessary interface for the problem.
+If other new services began to require data from the Use a LPA service, the team would be responsible for engaging with those services and working with them to provide the necessary interface for the problem.

 ### How is the service currently run